- Normal precautions

 If you're planning to drive in India, you should be extremely careful.
 Driving on Indian roads can be hazardous, particularly at night in rural areas.
 Inadequately lit buses and lorries, poor driving and badly maintained vehicles are the main causes of accidents.
 If your vehicle is involved in a collision with a pedestrian or livestock, you are best advised to go to the nearest police station to report the accident.
-Staying at the scene of an accident is unsafe, as you and the vehicle occupants may be attacked.

 If you want to drive, bring your international driving licence and make sure you have adequate and appropriate insurance.

 If you're hiring a vehicle, we advise you not to hand over your passport as a form of security.
 If you're allowing your passport to be photocopied, keep it in your sight at all times.

 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).

 In India, it is more common to hire a car and driver than to drive yourself.